senchalabs/docs-i18n/guides/navigation_view/README.md

-# Using Navigation View in Sencha Touch 2
+# Using Navigation View in Sencha Touch

-Navigation View is a new component in Sencha Touch 2.
-At its base, it is a simple container with a card layout and a docked toolbar; however we built on top of that a easy way to push (add) and pop (remove) views in stack-like fashion.
-When you push a view, it will add that view into the `stack` and animate the new title into the toolbar.
-It will also animate a back button into the toolbar so you can return (or pop) to the previous view.
+Navigation View is a new component in Sencha Touch.
+At its base, it is a simple container with a card layout and a docked toolbar; however on top of that we built an easy way to push (add) and pop (remove) views in a stack-like manner.
+When you push a view, it adds that view into the `stack` and animates the new title into the toolbar.
+It  also animates a back button into the toolbar, so you can return (or pop) to the previous view.

-The easiest way to demonstrate this is with an example:
+The following example demonstrates this functionality:

     @example preview
     //create the navigation view and add it into the Ext.Viewport